parsingphase/parsingphase.github.io/mastodon/index.md

 - \- Each of these instances is run by a different group, mostly non-profit or community, so the whole thing isn't under the control of one company, and can't suddenly all change hands at once.

-Once you're on it… it feels pretty much like Twitter, but with no ads or algorithms.
+Once you're on it… it feels pretty much like Twitter used to, but with no ads or algorithms.

 # Before I dive in…